 How do cash ISAs work?

 ISAs are not investments in themselves - instead, they act as tax 'shelters', protecting your cash or investments from tax.
-Under the 2012/13 total ISA Allowance of £11,280, individuals are permitted to save up to £5,640 in a cash ISA.
+Individuals are permitted to save up to £20,000 in a cash ISA in the 2017/18 tax year.
 With a cash ISA, money is placed on deposit and all interest is paid gross without any tax having been deducted.
 Money can be paid into a cash ISA as a lump sum or in regular amounts.

 There are limits on the number of ISAs you can subscribe to each tax year.
 Current ISA rules allow each individual to have one cash ISA and one stocks and shares ISA per tax year.

 Many ISA providers will accept ISA transfers from other providers, so if you're not happy with how your ISA is performing you have the option of voting with your feet.
 You can move your money if your existing ISA provider becomes uncompetitive and you find that you can get a better rate of interest elsewhere.

 An instant access cash ISA might be a good choice if…

 - You want a good rate of interest, plus the ability to get hold of your money quickly if necessary.